-Bombay HC criticises Maharashtra government for arresting student over post about Operation Sindoor
+Bombay HC criticises Maharashtra for arresting student over post about Operation Sindoor

 The 19-year-old is a second-year information technology student at Sinhgad Academy of Engineering, a private unaided college affiliated to Savitribai Phule Pune University.

-On May 7, she had allegedly reposted a post on Instagram from an account that criticised the Indian government, PTI reported.
+On May 7, she had allegedly reposted material on Instagram from an account that criticised the Indian government, PTI reported.
 The post was related to military tensions between India and Pakistan after Operation Sindoor, according to Live Law.

-She had deleted the post and apologised after receiving threats online.
+After receiving threats online, she had deleted the post and apologised.

-However, she was arrested on May 9 following protests against her post, according to PTI.
+However, following protests against her post, she was arrested on May 9, according to PTI.
 She was rusticated by the college on the same day.

 In its rustication letter, the Sinhgad Academy of Engineering claimed that the action was justified as the student had brought disrepute to the institution.
 She had anti-national sentiments and posed a risk to the campus community and society, PTI quoted the institute as having alleged.

 The student had challenged her rustication in the court, terming it a gross violation of her fundamental rights, PTI reported.

-In her petition, she urged the court to quash the rustication and allow her to appear for her semester examinations that was scheduled to begin on May 24.
+In her petition, she urged the court to quash the rustication and allow her to appear for examinations that were scheduled to begin on May 24.

 During the hearing on Tuesday, Justice Godse verbally questioned the action taken by the college.